kev0960/ModooCode/md/inst/vfmadd132ss-vfmadd213ss-vfmadd231ss.md

 VFMADD231SS: Multiplies the low single-precision floating-point value from the second source operand to the low single-precision floating-point value in the third source operand, adds the infinite precision intermediate result to the low single-precision floating-point value in the first source operand, performs rounding and stores the resulting single-precision floating-point value to the destination operand (first source operand).

-VEX.128 and EVEX encoded version: The destination operand (also first source operand) is encoded in reg_field.
+VEX.128 and EVEX encoded version: The destination operand (also first source operand) is encoded in reg\esc{_}field.
 The second source operand is encoded in VEX.vvvv/EVEX.vvvv.
-The third source operand is encoded in rm_field.
+The third source operand is encoded in rm\esc{_}field.
 Bits 127:32 of the destination are unchanged.
 Bits MAXVL-1:128 of the destination register are zeroed.